Borrowed from our friends at the Buzzards Bay Coalition ….

 • From Plymouth to the New Hampshire border: New England Aquarium hotline at (617) 973-5247

 There’s no better way to see seals than to get out on the water, and you can do just that with the Coalition!
 This winter, we’ll be hosting six seal and seabird watches as part of our Bay Adventures series.
 Hop on a heated boat and look for seals, seabirds, and other wildlife as we cruise around Woods Hole for an hour.
-Visit our website to learn more and RSVP today!
+Visit their website to learn more and RSVP today!